BachPhu/Obsidian-Notes/School/Notes/Bucchi, “Challenges of Science Communication”.md

 > 3) _Identify_ and _explain_ a particularly significant passage from the reading.
 Does the passage serve as a key to understanding the reading's larger point?
 Does it provide a particularly compelling example?
 Does it prompt further avenues for investigation?
 > 4) _Write_ at least two discussion questions about any aspect of the reading.

+new tech -> allow more chances to publish papers, communicate w public -> more dilute content